brndnmtthws/brndn-io/content/posts/feel-bad-feels/index.md

 ## Digital Resilience in the Age of Social Media

-This perspective might help us reconsider how we approach online discourse.
-While the internet certainly has toxic elements, developing the ability to engage thoughtfully with different viewpoints—or simply disengage from unhelpful interactions—builds valuable skills.
-Instead of focusing solely on controlling the environment, we might also cultivate our internal resources.
+The same thing shows up online.
+The internet certainly has toxic elements, but learning how to engage thoughtfully with different viewpoints—or just log off when an interaction is going nowhere—is a useful skill.
+Cleaning up the environment helps, but so does having some capacity of your own.

 Digital wellness often comes down to personal boundaries.
 If certain platforms consistently undermine your wellbeing, consider limiting exposure or curating your feed more carefully.
-These small acts of self-regulation build resilience muscles.
+Those small choices can help you notice your limits earlier and step away before you get dragged in.
 A study in the Journal of Social and Clinical Psychology found that participants who actively managed their social media consumption reported a reduction in anxiety symptoms compared to control groups.[^3]

 ## Teaching Response over Control

-We can't control others' behavior—difficult people will always exist—but we can develop how we respond.
+Other people are still going to be difficult.
+The part we have some say over is our response.
 This isn't about blaming victims of genuine harassment but recognizing our capacity to strengthen our response to life's challenges.

 For children facing bullying, this balanced approach is crucial.
 While we should absolutely work to create safer environments, simultaneously teaching coping strategies prepares young people for future challenges when adult protection may not be available.
 The Collaborative for Academic, Social, and Emotional Learning (CASEL) reports that students who receive explicit instruction in emotional regulation and social problem-solving show 11% better academic performance and 9% fewer behavioral problems.[^4]

 ## The Transformative Power of Overcoming Adversity

-There's also something transformative about overcoming difficulties.
-The contrast between struggle and success creates a meaningful life narrative.
+Getting through something hard changes your sense of what you can handle.
+Struggle followed by recovery gives you a different relationship to the next hard thing.
 As researcher Brené Brown notes in her book "Rising Strong," resilience often emerges from our most vulnerable moments.[^5] In a longitudinal study spanning 15 years, researchers at the University of North Carolina found that 71% of individuals who successfully navigated significant life challenges reported that these experiences ultimately led to positive personal growth.[^6]

-Next time you're facing challenges, consider viewing them not just as obstacles but as opportunities to strengthen your resilience muscles.
+The next time you're dealing with something hard, it may be worth asking what kind of steadiness it demands from you.

-By learning to navigate both comfortable and uncomfortable emotions with equal skill, we develop a fuller human experience—one that embraces the complete spectrum of what it means to be alive.
+Learning how to handle both comfort and discomfort leaves you less at the mercy of either one.

 [^1]: Stein, M.M., et al. (2016).
 Innate Immunity and Asthma Risk in Amish and Hutterite Farm Children.
 New England Journal of Medicine, 375, 411-421.
 [^2]: Seery, M. D., Holman, E. A., & Silver, R. C. (2010).
 Whatever does not kill us: Cumulative lifetime adversity, vulnerability, and resilience.
 Journal of Personality and Social Psychology, 99(6), 1025–1041.